Hezekiah Praises God after Bitter Sickness

 - 38:21-22 The fig poultice and sign question show healing through means and return to worship.

-Isaiah 38 moves from Hezekiah’s mortal illness and Isaiah’s announcement that He will die, to Hezekiah’s tearful prayer, to the Lord’s promise of healing, added years, and deliverance from Assyria, to the sign of the shadow turning back, and finally to Hezekiah’s written reflection on death, bitterness, divine discipline, forgiveness, and praise among the living.
+Isaiah 38 moves from Hezekiah’s mortal illness and Isaiah’s announcement that he will die, to Hezekiah’s tearful prayer, to the Lord’s promise of healing, added years, and deliverance from Assyria, to the sign of the shadow turning back, and finally to Hezekiah’s written reflection on death, bitterness, divine discipline, forgiveness, and praise among the living.

 The chapter argues that the Lord rules over death, time, sickness, tears, and kings; He hears prayer, grants mercy, uses affliction for humble formation, forgives sin, and restores life for praise.